The Ignorant Angels

-The Ignorant Angels (Le Fate Ignoranti) is an Italian romantic-drama streaming television series produced by R&C Produzioni.
-The series is implemented by Ferzan Özpetek, who was also responsible for the 2001 Italian film The Ignorant Fairies, on which the series is based.
+The Ignorant Angels (Le Fate Ignoranti) is an Italian romantic-drama television series produced by R&C Produzioni.
+The series was created by Ferzan Özpetek, who was also responsible for the 2001 Italian film The Ignorant Fairies, on which the series is based.
 The series premiered on 13 April 2022 in Italy and select additional countries on Star via Disney+ as an Original.

 Plot

 Antonia's picture perfect life takes an unexpected and tragic turn when her husband Massimo dies in a serious traffic accident.
 After his death, Antonia finds out that Massimo had an affair during their marriage.
 But contrary to what was initially assumed, not with a woman, but with a man named Michele.
 Devastated by the news, Antonia meets with Michele and his group of friends.
 Michele lives in his house with his friends from different backgrounds.
 Each of his friends is individual and has his own story and problems.
 No matter where you come from, no matter how you look, no matter how you are and no matter what sexuality you have, everyone lives in the best possible harmony with one another.
 An unexpected and moving friendship develops between Antonia and Michele.
 And all of them go through a time of change in which they grow with their problems and broaden their personal horizons.